-- To form a legal business, such as to operate their private investigation agency, or partnership
+- To form a legal business, such as sole proprietorship, limited liability corporation (LLC), or corporation

 - Hire employees to perform investigations, research and administrative duties

 - To Lease equipment, rent office space

 - To assign power of attorney

 - Buy and sell residential and commercial real estate and land

 There are many site that offer a variety of legal forms for any state in the United State.
 In fact, there are many site that offer access to free legal forms.
 View the full list of legal forms at Nolo.com.
 Most sites that offer online access provide forms that are designed and vetted by actual attorneys to be compliant with state laws.